Log on to an Everett library computer using your Queens username and password.

 For Faculty: If you wish to place an item on reserve for your students to use, please visit the Everett Library reserves page.
 Complete your request through the website.
 If you are interested in having the library acquire an item for you to place on reserve, please contact Sherrill Shiraz.
 To place a personal copy on reserve, bring it to the library at the attention of Sherrill Shiraz.
 Questions?
 Contact Sherrill!

 Everett Library has access to a robust number of articles housed in our databases.
-We suggest that you start your search with an article search using either OneSearch or Proquest databases.
+We suggest that you start your search with by using OneSearch, found on our homepage.

 Everett Library offers access to nearly 500,000 eBooks that span across many different disciplines.